MeVisLab/examples/mevislab.github.io/content/tutorials/basicmechanisms/macromodules/viewerexample.md

 ## Summary
 * You can add any Viewers to your application UI by reusing them in MDL.
-* Parameter Fields using the internalName of an existing field in your network allow to re-use this UI element in your own UI.
+* Parameter Fields using the internalName of an existing field in your network allows re-using this UI element in your own UI.
 Changes in your UI are applied to the field in the module.
-* Field Listeners allow you to react on changes of a field value in Python.
+* Field Listeners allow reacting on changes of a field value in Python.

 {{< networkfile "examples/basic_mechanisms/viewer_application/" >}}